scytherswings/Plex-Board/README.md

 ## Running Instructions
 1. `./startServer.sh` \
-If you use RVM you'll need to make sure you use the gemset that we set up earlier each time you run the server.
+If you use RVM you'll need to make sure you use the gemset (`rvm use ruby-2.3.4@plexdashboard`)that we set up earlier each time you run the server.
-This way you will isolate Plex-Board dependencies from the rest of your system.

     If you get an error that looks like:\
     ...`Address family not supported by protocol - socket(2) for "::1" port 3000 (Errno::EAFNOSUPPORT)`\